What is a VPN?

 What Are "Device Names"?
 How Many Devices Can I Connect?

 Device names are arbitrary, unique names assigned to each device you've connected to your AdBlock VPN account.
 You can connect up to 6 devices to AdBlock VPN.
 You can add, remove, and rename devices as-needed by accessing your AdBlock account.
+Learn more about adding devices here: How to Use AdBlock VPN.

 What Type of Encryption Does AdBlock VPN Use?